 The Professional Background Screening Association (PBSA) is a non-profit trade organization representing companies that offer employment and screening services.
 The association promotes ethical business practices and compliance with the Fair Credit Reporting Act.

 Presenting Information and Data to Clients

 After retrieving the raw data on the subject, take the time to analyze the information, and summarize the key information in the form of an investigative report.
 It is the private investigator’s job to cull through the data an determine the facts that are relevant to the investigation.
 Ultimately, once all of the relevant information and data is assembled, it should be presented in a format that is simple and easy to understand.

 Provide your own detailed descriptions for various data points to help your clients understand the information, what it is and why it is important.

 Also, don’t simply email or mail the report to your client.
 Try to present the information in person.
 That way, you can review the information, have a conversation, answer any questions or concerns, and agree on what needs to happen next.
 Presenting what you found or uncovered in person is a professional touch that will go a long way toward earning your client’s trust and potentially, their future business.

 Questions and Comments

-If you have any questions about running background checks, or the list of companies that do background checks, please leave a comment below.
+If you have any questions about running background checks or the list of companies that provide the services, please leave a comment below.